saikojosh/Ultimail/README.md

   - **"name"**      - The name of the provider e.g. `postmark`.
 Required if `provider` is a hash.
   - **apiKey**      - Your own API key for the provider.
 Required if `provider` is a hash.
 - **"styles"**    - Set `true` to inline the template's external CSS styles into the HTML body.
 Default `true`.
+- **useLayout**   - Provide the path to a layout template directory if you want your email templates to share common formatting.
 - **"variables"** - A hash of variables to use with the view engine.
 - **"from"**      - Set a global 'from' address to use for this mailer (optional).
 - **"replyTo"**   - Set a global 'replyTo' address to use for this mailer (optional).